OSGeo/gdal/gdal/doc/source/tutorials/osr_api_tut.rst

 a wrapper on top of PROJ PJ* CRS objects, and tries to abstract away from the OGC WKT 1 representation as much as possible.
 However, for backward compatibility, some methods still expect arguments or return values that are specific of OGC WKT 1.
-The design of th OGRSpatialReference class is also still monolothic.
+The design of th OGRSpatialReference class is also still monolithic.
 Users wanting direct and fine grained access to CRS representations might want to directly use the PROJ 6 C or C++ API.